Request support

 Revision History

-All ACR Nuclear Medicine accredited facilities and those applying for accreditation must maintain a documented quality control (QC) program.
+All ACR Nuclear Medicine accredited facilities and those applying for accreditation must maintain a documented quality control (QC) program and must comply with the minimum frequencies of testing outlined in the 2024 ACR NM Quality Control Manual.
 As part of the accreditation process, facilities must demonstrate compliance with the ACR requirements for QC.
 Documentation showing compliance of all QC including the most recent NRC and/or state inspection results (report) for the facility and documentation of written responses to any violations noted must be available for review during Validation Site Surveys.
 In addition, facilities must demonstrate compliance by providing:

-• The most recent physicist report for each unit, including the annual performance tests described below including the most recent dose calibrator quarterly linearity and annual accuracy testing
+• The most recent physicist report for each unit including the annual performance tests described below and the most recent dose calibrator linearity and accuracy testing

 • Documentation of corrective action (if the physicist report indicates areas where corrective action is needed)